Jenkins

 HTTP forwarding

-textbox on the Jenkins configuration screen.
-If you would like to store your API key with the Credentails Manager, create a Credential for the API key and select that credential in the Datadog API Key (Select from Credentials)
+2. Paste your Datadog API key in the API Key textbox on the Jenkins configuration screen.
+If you would like to store your API key with the Credentails Manager, create a Credential for the API key and select that credential in the Datadog API Key (Select from Credentials) dropdown.

 Datadog Agent forwarding